The dynamical origin of the graviton mass in the non-linear theory of massive gravity: The Nambu-Goldstone theorem: The model

 which must be different from zero in agreement with the previous results.
 Note that $p_n^0=M_n$ and the spatial integrals were evaluated.
 The current conservation guarantees that the previous expression is independent of $y^0$.
 Then it is trivial to observe that $M_n=0$ and this proves the Goldstone theorem.
 The proof elaborated in the previous way can be found in \cite{Field2}.
+Note that the standard proof has to be modified when we analyze non-relativistic systems \cite{Ivan}.